jyliuu/jyliuu.github.io/content/_index.md

 -- Born on 14.
 August 2002 in Shenzhen, China

-I am a 3+5 PhD student at the University of Copenhagen.
-My research interests lie in statistical learning, interpretable machine learning, and super learning.
-I obtained a Bachelor's degree in Mathematics from UCPH in June 2023, with a specialization in statistics, and a strong focus on measure and probability theory.
+I am currently a 3+5 PhD student in statistics and machine learning at the University of Copenhagen (UCPH).
+My research focuses on regression, intepretability, and tree-based methods such as gradient boosting and random forests.
+I hold a Bachelor's degree in Mathematics from UCPH (June 2023), where I specialized in statistics and developed a strong foundation in measure and probability theory.

-In addition, I have experience in software engineering and DevOps.
-I am proficient in Python and have worked with frontend technologies such as React and Vue.
-I have applied these skills in developing machine learning microservices on the Google Cloud Platform.
+In addition, I am an experienced software engineer and have worked extensively with DevOps.
+I am proficient in Python and R, which I have used to develop microservices on Google Cloud.

+I am developing a machine learning library for regression in Rust, focusing on creating an interpretable "glass-box" model as an alternative to traditional black-box methods.

 ---